An FCC-authorized Part 15 radio station

 Herb Alpert's "Whipped Cream Lady" now 80, living in Longview, WA and looking back

-Due to atmospheric conditions, Zebra Radio is limiting its broadcast day.
+Due to atmospheric interference, Zebra Radio is limiting its broadcast day and changing channels to 1610KHz.

 The new hours: 8:30 AM to 5:30 PM Monday through Sunday